Schedule Schedule Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 A dental implant is a small, titanium post that is surgically placed below the gumline and in the jawbone to restore the missing root structure of a tooth.
 This is the only tooth replacement procedure that does this.
 Due to its biocompatible nature, the titanium implant is able to chemically fuse with your jawbone, providing your restoration with a long-lasting and strong foundation to be attached to, and encouraging jawbone growth with stimulation and blood flow.
 Once the integration process is complete, a small, metal connector piece called an abutment is attached to the implant, followed by a customized dental crown, bridge, or denture.

-Dental implants are able to offer a vast list of unique benefits that distinguish them from traditional restorative options, making them the golden-standard for replacing missing teeth.
-Some of the benefits you’ll be able to enjoy when you get dental implants include:
+Dental implants can offer a vast list of unique benefits that distinguish them from traditional restorative options, making them the golden standard for replacing missing teeth.
+Not only will they effectively rebuild your smile, but you can be sure to enjoy a variety of advantages for many years to come.
+Here are some of the benefits of dental implants that you can expect to appreciate!

 Man looking at smile after dental implant tooth replacement